null

 Description

-Unlike simple "fold-and-crimp" methods that can leak or be difficult to undo, this professional fitting uses the proven Tape Loc nut to grip the tape securely.
+Unlike simple "fold-and-crimp" methods that can leak or be difficult to undo, this professional irrigation fitting uses the proven Tape Loc nut to grip the tape securely.
 When it's time to flush out debris or winterize your system, simply unscrew the end cap—no need to disturb the tape connection itself.

-Why Choose Tape Loc Technology?
+Why Choose Tape Loc End Caps?

 Technical Specifications